DavidNovoaP/OCENCH/readme.md

 ## Running OCENCH
 To run OCENCH it is necessary to have installed the libraries listed in the *requirements.txt* file.

-After this, we can now execute the two available methods:
+After this, we can now execute the two available methods.
+We recommend you read the [original article](https://www.sciencedirect.com/science/article/pii/S1566253522000896) to understand the operation and impact of the parameters in detail.

 ------------